ruyrocha/letterboxing/README.md

 # What About the Numbers?

-Here are the exact numbers after removing just a few invalid IDs from the CSVs:
+Here are the exact numbers for each model:

 | Model    | Totals |
 | -------- | ------ |